conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - `metadata.cluster` is a valid Kafka Cluster
 - `metadata.name` must belong to the Application Instance
 - One of `spec.schema` or `spec.schemaFile` must be present. `schema` requires an inline schema, `schemaFile` requires a path to a file that contains the schema (relative to the CLI execution path)
-- `spec.format` is optional.
+- `spec.format` is mandatory.
 Defines the schema format: AVRO, PROTOBUF, JSON
 - `spec.compatibility` is optional.
 Defines the subject compatibility mode: BACKWARD, BACKWARD_TRANSITIVE, FORWARD, FORWARD_TRANSITIVE, FULL, FULL_TRANSITIVE, NONE
   - Unset the field if you want the compatibility mode to be the one defined at the Schema Registry global level
 - `spec.references` is optional.
 It specifies the names of referenced schemas